MSUBioinformaticsCore/msubioinformaticscore.github.io/sharing_data_on_hpcc_documentation.md

 date: 2024-09-25
 categories: jekyll update
 ---

-Nick will send me ICER documentation on research spaces. we will have to use some of the same information here.
-This document mainly using a research space .2.
-Should be familiar to anyone using a research space.

-Document how the consultants should operate as well.
-Have this done by Monday!

 # Instructions for Sharing Data With the Bioinformatics Core on the MSU HPCC

 These step-by-step instructions are designed to help users new to Linux and High-Performance Computing (HPC) share and transfer data with the Bioinformatics Core using the Michigan State University High-Performance Computing Center (MSU HPCC).